Windows

 “Replaced our old windows and patio doors throughout our house.
 The windows are very clear and have smaller edges that provide a nice view.
 They look great both from inside and outside and happy with the quality.” — Verified Reviewer

-Simonton window prices typically range from $300 to $1,000 per unit, with installation adding $150 to $500 depending on project complexity.
-Here’s a breakdown of common price points:
+Simonton window prices typically range from $300 to $1,000 per window, with installation costs adding $150 to $500 per window depending on labor, window size, and installation complexity.

 Homeowners considering Simonton often have questions about performance, warranty coverage, customization options, and more.
 To help you make an informed decision, we’ve compiled answers to some of the most common queries about Simonton windows, from energy efficiency to product lifespan and where to buy.